gk1227/groceryApp/README.md

-# Grocery App
+# Simple Grocery list application

-### Endpoints

-## Get
-* Loads the grocery
+**Features of the application

-* On initial page load mongodb in memory database is populated with one grocery item and is shown on UI
+* On initial page load mongodb in memory database is populated with one all items from database and is shown on UI

-## Post
-* Used to add items to the list by using /form
+* Items can be added to the user list with form.
-* /delete is used to delete item from the list by name
+* Delete interface is used to delete item from the list by name
-* Each post action reloads the page showing the update list from db.

-## EJS Partials
-* Partials are used to extend ejs files.
-* Currently using headers and footes as partials
-* Passing variables and data to ejs files
+* Used mongodb for saving and rendering user records.

+**Instructions for using this app
+->npm install
+->npm start

+Name: Girish Kothamasu, id : 2010062
+      Manoj Ganta, id :  2010127
+      Nagarjuna reddy, id : 2010149